dankamongmen/notcurses/doc/man/man1/notcurses-info.1.md

   reported.
 If the Kitty graphics protocol is detected, that will be reported with "rgba graphics are available"; if Kitty's animation support is also present, that will be reported with "rgba pixel animation support".

+To the right of this material is the Notcurses homepage's URI, and the Notcurses logo (the latter only if bitmap graphics are available).

 The final eleven lines, only printed when in a UTF8 locale, show various Unicode glyphs.
 The first four lines include the quadrant, sextant, and